Discord

 Port Order Recommendation

-internal/discordaround text ingress, mention filtering, reply delivery, and typing loops. - Port the reference-resolution tests and the group-trigger behavior early, because those are high-regression surfaces.
+- Port the reference-resolution tests and group-trigger behavior next, because those are high-regression surfaces.

 - Add attachment intake and outbound media once the text adapter is stable.